SoftUni-Internal/interactive-content/EN/04-Polymorphism/03-Summary.md

 ## In this lesson we learned:

-- Polymorphism - Definition and Types.
+- Polymorphism - Definition and Types

 ``` java
 class Mammal {